ReviewMyContract.aiReview My Contract

 Do I have to sign a severance agreement?

 No. Unless you have a prior contractual obligation to accept severance, you are under no legal duty to sign.
 Refusing to sign means you do not receive the severance payment, but you retain all your legal claims against the employer.
-Before deciding, evaluate whether you have potential claims (discrimination, unpaid wages, retaliation, FMLA) worth more than the offer.
+This matters most if you have potential discrimination, retaliation, FMLA interference, or unpaid wage claims that may be worth more than the severance offer.
+For example, an employee who was terminated after filing an internal harassment complaint may have a retaliation claim under Title VII worth significantly more than a standard severance package.
+Before deciding, evaluate whether you have claims worth preserving.
 Consulting an employment attorney before signing or refusing is the safest approach.
+Most employment attorneys offer free or low-cost initial consultations for this exact situation.
+There is no penalty for consulting — your attorney-client communications are privileged and the employer will not know you sought advice.

 How long do I have to consider a severance agreement?

-For employees age 40 or older, the Older Workers Benefit Protection Act (OWBPA) requires that you be given at least 21 days to consider the agreement and 7 days to revoke after signing.
-For group layoffs affecting two or more employees, the consideration period extends to 45 days.
+For employees age 40 or older, the Older Workers Benefit Protection Act (OWBPA), 29 U.S.C. § 626(f), requires that you be given at least 21 days to consider the agreement and 7 days to revoke after signing.
+For group layoffs affecting two or more employees who are 40+, the consideration period extends to 45 days.
 For employees under 40, there is no federal minimum — employers may set shorter deadlines.
-However, you can almost always request a reasonable extension, and most employers will grant 7-10 days for a non-ADEA release.
+However, you can almost always request a reasonable extension, and most employers will grant 7–10 days for a non-ADEA release.
+The 7-day revocation period for ADEA waivers is mandatory and cannot be waived — the agreement is not effective until the revocation period expires.
+Signing early does not shorten the revocation period; you could sign on day 3 of the 21-day period and the agreement would still not be effective for 7 days after your signature.

 Can I negotiate a severance agreement?